-From Successful Vermonters: A Modern Gazetteer of Lemoille, Franklin and Grand Isle Counties.
+From Successful Vermonters: A Modern Gazetteer of Lamoille, Franklin and Grand Isle Counties.

 First up is Mr. Ai Noah Boynton, active in the affairs of business and politics in Lamoille County, Vermont.
 The eldest of 11 children born to Noah and Abagail Boynton, Boynton's birth occurred in Amherst, New Hampshire on November 3, 1845.
-His earlier were marked by the Successful Vermonters as being of limited education, and removed with his family to Vermont at age 9.
+His early years were marked by the Successful Vermonters as being of limited education and removed with his family to Vermont at age 9.
 Four years after his removal Boynton was "bound out" to a farmer in the town of Walden, where he worked at farming and attended school, later returning to his parent's farm after three years away.
-As Noah Boynton had enlisted for service during the Civil War, it was young Ai who would take over the reigns of the family's 50 acre farm.
+As Noah Boynton had enlisted for service during the Civil War, it was young Ai who would take over the reigns of the family's 50-acre farm.

 From the November 30, 1911 Burlington Weekly Free Press.

 From the "History of the Second Regiment, New Hampshire Volunteer Infantry", 1896.